Ask a question

 What is a University Foundation Programme?

-In addition to developing your English language skills, you choose three subjects to study, with exams at the end of the course.
+In addition to developing your English language and academic skills, you choose three subjects to study, with exams at the end of the course.
 There is also a significant amount of coursework which contributes to your final grade.

 ||September: 16.5+ years